|Ikenga - Igbo Deity|

 Hence, my grandfather and the generation before him never worshipped idols.
 They worshipped the God of their forefathers just like the Jews worship the God of Abraham, Isaac and Jacob.

 Well, as my father and his generation abandoned the religion of their fathers (Ome N’ala Igbo) for Christianity, so did they introduce their children to the new faith.

 And so, I became a Christian by default.
 I was compelled to attend Church service every Sunday, bowed before Jesus on the cross and accepted Christ as my lord and personal saviour.

-My family and I weren’t alone in the idol worshipping brought by Christianity; the entire village and Africa as a whole worshipped this foreign god.
+My family and I weren’t alone in the idol-worshipping brought by Christianity; the entire village and Africa as a whole worshipped this foreign god.
 And since then, Africa has never been the same.

-The consequences of abandoning our way of life was slavery and colonialism, which was why the British and their missionaries came to Africa.
+The consequences of abandoning our way of life were slavery and colonialism, which was why the British and their missionaries came to Africa.
 They didn’t come to win any soul for their god as they claimed but to colonise the continent.

 All the same, when I came to London, UK in the early 1980s to further my education, my observations and experiences led me to question the sincerity of Christianity.

 As someone who was compelled to attend Church service every Sunday morning; I quickly located a Methodist Church where I will continue my Sunday Church service.